zerodecimal/zerodecimal-oracle_inventory/README.md

 ### Beginning with oracle_inventory

-The module can simply be installed with a Puppetfile entry and the facts will be available.
+The module can simply be installed with a Puppetfile entry and the facts will be available (as long as the xml-simple gem is installed).
 To manage the inventory pointer file, include the oracle_inventory class in some profile manifest.
 To accept the default parameters:

 ```
 include ::oracle_inventory